How to update your content in 10 steps (and make it better)

 6. How’s the overall quality?

-After you’ve made all these changes to your content, take a look at the quality overall.
+After you’ve made all these changes to your content, look at the overall quality.
 Is it a well-structured, easy-to-read text?
 Does it deliver what its title promises?
 Are the ideas and arguments connected logically from one to the next, so it’s easy for users to follow what you’re saying?
-Aside from making sure your content is high-quality and readable, you can also think about your use of media.
-Could you add an image or a video that will help users to understand?
+Aside from ensuring your content is high-quality and readable, you can also think about your media use.
+Could you add an image or video to help users understand?
 And don’t forget accessibility matters, too!

 If you’re using the Yoast SEO plugin, you can take a look at the Readability analysis to make sure your content is up-to-scratch.